gurumoorthy391/Expense-Tracker-Dashboard/README.md

-INTERN ID:

-NAME:GURUMOORTHY G

-NO OF WEEKS:1

-PROJECT NAME:Expense Tracker Dashboard
+# Expense Tracker Dashboard

-SCOPE:The Expense Tracker Dashboard is a full-stack web application that helps users securely manage and track their income and expenses.
-It provides an intuitive dashboard for monitoring financial transactions and supports future enhancements such as budgeting, analytics, and financial reports.
+A full-stack MERN web application that enables users to securely manage income and expenses, monitor transactions, and track financial activities through an intuitive dashboard..
-# Expense Tracker

-A full-stack Expense Tracker web application built using the MERN stack.

 ## 🛠️ Tech Stack